 What is Casein?
+What Products Contain Casein?

-Simply put, casein is the largest group of protein in milk.
-It’s used in the production of cheese.
+Casein is the largest group of protein in milk.
+Dairy farmers and cheesemakers use it to craft cheeses.
 On average, milk from cows contains about three percent casein.
-This protein is almost always extracted from skim milk — rarely from higher fat milk, like cream.
+This protein is almost always extracted from skim milk.
+But it is rarely extracted from higher fat milk, like cream.

 - Holstein Friesian